mfournigault/astro_iqa/README.md

 As no dataset has been shared by the authors, we built a dataset by following the procedure described in the paper and images captured by the MegaCam camera at the Canada-France-Hawaii Telescope (CFHT).
 For details on the dataset, please refer to the data report in the `docs` folder.

+## Datasets used in the project

+The datasets used in the project are not shared in this repository.
+They are uploaded to a huggingface dataset.
+To access the datasets, please send a request to the owner of this repository.